MicrosoftDocs/azure-dev-docs/articles/ansible/configure-in-docker-container.md

 ---
 title: Quickstart - Configure Ansible in a Docker Container
 description: In this quickstart, learn how to install and configure Ansible running in a Docker container to managing Azure resources.
-keywords: ansible, azure, devops, bash, playbook, azure cli ms.topic: quickstart ms.date: 03/24/2021 ms.custom: devx-track-ansible
+keywords: ansible, azure, devops, bash, playbook, azure cli, azure powershell, powershell ms.topic: quickstart ms.date: 05/20/2021 ms.custom: devx-track-ansible
 ---